aws-samples/streaming-analytics-workshop/content/extend-flink-program/kda-parameters.md

 weight: 40
 ---

 Eventually, we'd like to deploy the program to KDA for Java Applications.
-However, instead of logging in to a cluster and directly submitting a job to the Flink runtime, you upload the respective fat JAR to S3.
-So we need to adapt the way we pass parameters to the Flink application.
+However, instead of logging in to a cluster and directly submitting a job to the Flink runtime, you upload the respective fat JAR to Amazon S3 and start the execution by calling an API.
+So we don't get access to the Flink cluster and we hence need to adapt the way we pass parameters to the Flink application.

+If the Flink application is executed with Kinesis Data Analytics, we can obtain parameters from the Kinesis Analytics runtime.
+To this end, we can call the `KinesisAnalyticsRuntime.getApplicationProperties()` function to retrieve the parameters that are passed to the service through an API.

+If the Flink application is executed in the local development environment, we continue to use the command line arguments that are specified when the `main` method is invoked.

 Replace the code that reads parameters from the program `args` in Line 56 with the following code: